You did it moms! You made it to college drop off!

 - This was fun and all – doing all the dorm shopping and preparing – but seriously, just come back home with us.

-- We have to carry all that crap where?
+- We have to carry all that stuff where?
 How far?
 How many flights of stairs?

 - So.
 Much.
 Stuff.